tbtommyb/wedding/content/venue/index.md

 ## Ceremony

-The ceremony will be at Merton College Chapel at 1.30pm.
+The ceremony will be at Merton College Chapel at **1.30pm** sharp.
 The address is:

 Merton College
 Merton Street